prevwong/craft.js/packages/docs/docs/concepts/user-components.md

 The first thing we would want to do is to actually let Craft.js to manage the DOM for our component.

 - `connect`: specifies the DOM that represents the user component.
 The dimensions of the DOM specified will taken into account during drag/drop.
 - `drag`: specifies the DOM element that should be made draggable.
-When the user drags this element will be considered as dragging the entire component, thus moving the entire component to the drop location.
+When the user drags this element will be considered as dragged the entire component, thus moving the entire component to the drop location.

 ```jsx
 const Hero = ({title}) => {